40docs/docs-forticnapp-code-security/hands-on-labs/02-iac.md

    * ✅ Require status checks to pass
 4. Add the **Lacework Code Security** check (if available)

-!!! info "Policy Enforcement"
-    You can also create custom policies in Lacework to block merges based on critical misconfigurations.

 ---

 ### Optional: Scan Locally with the CLI